The Musical Biography of Izzy Kieffer

 Izzy also has an original music band that he's been involved with for many years with his longtime musical partner and high school friend Heshy Rosenwasser.
 The band is called Reality Shock, whose song "What Mek' Dis Night" was featured in the 2006 motion picture comedy "When Do We Eat" with Jack Klugman and Lesley-Ann Warren.

-For more historical and musical information including songs from Reality Shock's album "There's A Voice," please visit Reality Shock's Web site.
+For more historical and musical information including songs from Reality Shock's album "There's A Voice," please visit www.reverbnation.com/realityshock

 Izzy teaches music full time in addition to playing at weddings and Bar Mitzvahs.
-He is also completing a master's degree in special education at Touro College.
+He holds a BA in Music and Judaic Studies (double Major) from City College NYC and a Master's degree in Special Education from Touro College.